ProgramCrafter/ratelance/README.md

  - poster+Ratelance      &ndash; worker has not accomplished the work, poster gets a refund
  - worker+Ratelance      &ndash; poster does not accept provided work, worker gets the money
  - poster+TON validators &ndash; something done by worker is deemed so inacceptible by TON that even voting is conducted
- - worker+TON validators &ndash; heavy disagreement between poster and worker, so that Ratelance cannot be an referee
+ - worker+TON validators &ndash; heavy disagreement between poster and worker, so that Ratelance cannot be a referee
  - Ratelance+TON         &ndash; order is deemed so inacceptible by TON that even voting is conducted
 ---
-11. Single-party-signed messages go to `multisig_negotiation` address as analytic messages with minimal value.
+11. Single-party-signed messages go to job or other pre-established address as analytic messages with minimal value.
 ---
 12. Upon receiving message with required signatures, job contract sends out TON and self-destroys.